Brightify/Reactant/docs/tutorials/RNotes/notes.md

 - wait for Cocoapods to do its job bringing in the dependencies

 Xcode workspace should open after this if everything went smooth.
-If it doesn't, open it manually, the file suffix is `.xcworkspace`
+If it doesn't, open it manually, the suffix is `.xcworkspace`

 Click the **RUN** button (![-RUN BUTTON-](../RunButton.png)) so that we see what we've got so far.
 We're doing this step mainly to check if nothing went wrong.
 You should get **Hello World!** text on white background.